barisc22/CS353-Database-Systems-Project/README.md

 # CS353-Database-Systems-Project

+## Project Description

-Online Technical Interview Preparation and Coding Platform
+### Online Technical Interview Preparation and Coding Platform

 We are designing a system where users prepare for technical job interviews.
 There are users, editors and companies.
 Editors prepares both coding challenges, coding contests and non-coding